[eDebate] Rethinking Caselists

 is said to no longer have governing precedent, it is, in effect overruled.

-There is also evidence out there saying that because the scertain portions of
+There is also evidence out there saying that because the certain portions of

-the Geneva Convention were passed after Quirin, Quin is no longer controlling
+the Geneva Convention were passed after Quirin, Quirin is no longer

 precedent--or has little real effect.